Sam-Rowe/justaddapicnic.com/_posts/2018-08-01-queensborough.markdown

 ---
 layout: post
-title:  "Queensborough and Castle Park"
+title:  "Queensborough"
 date:   2018-08-01 09:18:04 +0000
 categories: [outdoors, kent, park]
 tag: Queensborough
 permalink:
 excerpt: Queensborough is a beautiful little fishing town on the Isle of Sheppey.
 It has many historic naval buildings, pubs, a shoreline, marina and a lovely little play area close to the train station.

 images:
  - url: https://cdn.justaddapicnic.com/kent/outdoors/queensborough/queens1.jpg
    alt: Queensborough shoreline at low tide, perfect for looking for crabs and other sea beasties
    title: Queensborough